achow101/BitcointalkAccountPricer/DEVELOPING.md

 #Developing
 This document provides instructions for properly setting up the workspace to develop and work on this application.
 It will assume that you are using Eclipse and have already set it up.
+It will also explain how to install on a web server.

 ## Setting up
 1. Install the Google Plugin for Eclipse.
 Instructions [here](https://developers.google.com/eclipse/docs/download)